DerGernTod/rhythm/game-design-document.md

 A game where the player controls a small group of units via drum beat songs to do specific tasks, like collect and fight.
 The player builds up a small camp which grows bigger after getting better resources.

 ### Project Description
 Two weird little figures wake up in the middle of a field.
 They talk in icon speechbubbles.
 They want to build a cottage, but first need wood.
 For wood, they need an axe.
 For an axe, they need sticks and stones.
 The little one isn't motivated, so the big one starts to drum.
-The player has to hit the screen in correct timing a few times to motivate the little one (march song, tutorial).
+The player has to hit the screen in correct timing a few times to motivate the little one (_march song_, tutorial).

 Once he's motivated, a map view is shown and the player can select the "Fields".
-The level starts, a new song is learned (gather song).
+The level starts, a new song is learned (_gather song_).
 A field is shown with a few sticks and stones lying around.
 The formerly learned _march song_ moves the characters forward, the _gather song_ sends them to collect resources.
 Playing the songs correctly lets the characters collect more or move further.
 A level lasts for one day, so the level ends as the sun sets.
 Back to the camp, they can craft an axe which the smaller one is able to equip, then they rest.

 On the next day, they can visit the forest to get wood (unit can chop wood if equipped with an axe with the gather song).
 In the forest, there are some smaller trees to chop (large ones can't be chopped), and they find another character.
 He joins their party after hearing their drums play a few correct beats.
 More characters can only join after building a cottage.